 “It was great to be able to do this for him,” she says.

 Renown salutes nurses like Jennifer Payne, who are making a genuine difference everyday in the lives of patients and in the community.

 Everyday, Renown salutes its more than 150 active military and veterans on staff.
-Becca Gilbert, a Renown trauma nurse,...Read More
+Becca Gilbert, a Renown trauma nurse, is an example of the many outstanding service members at Renown who are serving both their country and their community....Read More